 Late filing of return.
 A REIT that does not file its tax return by the due date, including extensions, may be penalized 5% of the unpaid tax for each month or part of a month the return is late, up to a maximum of 25% of the unpaid tax.
 The minimum penalty for a return that is over 60 days late is the smaller of the tax due or \$135.
 The penalty will not be imposed if the REIT can show that the failure to file on time was due to reasonable cause.
-REITs that file late must attach a statement explaining the reasonable tax.
+REITs that file late must attach a statement explaining the reasonable cause.

+Late payment of tax.
+A REIT that does not pay the tax when due generally may be charged a penalty for the failure to pay tax.
 The amount of the penalty is 1/2 of 1% of the unpaid tax for each month or part of a month the tax is not paid, up to a maximum of 25% of the unpaid tax.
 The penalty will not be imposed if the REIT can show that the failure to pay on time was due to reasonable cause.